zd-collective/plain60-c/README.md

 - modified to use the same JST header position as the WT60 by Wilba
 - holes for mounting of the weight on the Noctus
+- removed the usb type-c port and related hardware
+- added silkscreen onto the back

 ## Features
 - Compatible with QMK Firmware and VIA Configurator (if you flash a VIA compatible .hex file)
-- Compatible with most universal 60% cases and HHKB/WKL Tofu by KBDfans
-- USB type-C
-- Optional JST header for connection with daughterboard
+- JST header for connection with daughterboard
 - Footprint for optional speaker (AST1109MLTRQ)
 - ESD protection and fuse
 - No LEDs and no underglow